Wrong job vs wrong career

-This week a client equated her feelings of being in the wrong career for years to having her soul-sucked out of her body by the “Dementors” from Harry Potter.
+Tis week a client equated his feelings of being in the wrong career for years to having his soul-sucked out of his body by the “Dementors” from Harry Potter.
 We laughed at the time but the image made a big impression on me.

 Being in the wrong job hurts.
 It’s like a dull pain that only disappears when you change jobs.
 It’s short-term.

-Top 10 reasons why successful but unhappy midlifers stay in careers that don’t suit them anymore?
+Top 10 reasons successful mid-lifers give to stay in careers that don’t suit them anymore:

 1. “I’ll never be able to earn the same salary again.”